 In 1979, Phil Ray, one of the pioneers of the computer industry, in collaboration with his physician, began developing an electronic cigarette that could conquer the market (although in reality, this cigarette was far from electronic, it was based on the nicotine vaporization method).
 As a result, the first scientific work on the possible supply of nicotine also appeared.

-Between 1990 and 2000, a lot of research and testing was conducted to develop a modern e-cig, but to no avail.
+Between 1990 and 2000, a lot of research and testing was conducted to develop a modern e-cig gives more detail, but to no avail.
 Equipment and technologies also did not allow to achieve the desired result.
 However, in the course of these studies, new technology and the concept of “heat-not-burn” were developed, which are still being used.

 During the same period, one sizeable American tobacco campaign filed a petition with the FDA for the development of an electronic cigarette (nicotine delivery device) and its market launch.
 However, at that time the FDA regulated the so-called.
 A non-tobacco drug delivery device, so a response was received that the idea was too similar to the medication delivery device, and this permission was denied.
 This actually turned out to be the promissory note, which for some time slowed down the further development of the electronic cigarette in the USA.